 Now you need to soak your design in a bowl of lukewarm water for a few minutes.
 Gently rub away at the paper, keeping your design wet, and you will see that the paper will rub off leaving your toner ink on the clear plastic.
 Keep working at it until you have removed all the paper.

 Place your label upside down to dry thoroughly.
 Once dry, it should be tacky.
 If not, you can always use a suitable clear drying glue to affix your design to the jar.
 You might notice when it is dry that you have missed some bits of paper.
 Just wet the label again and work on the bits that you missed.
 It's one of those things that requires patience.
 If you want to make a bunch of labels in advance, keep the backing paper from the sticky backed plastic, and once the labels are dry, stick them back onto the paper until you are ready to use them.
+If you are going to go for option 2, then you might want to leave trimming the jar until your candle has been poured, but if you are just inserting a small store bought pillar, then go ahead and get sticking.
+When your design is ready carefully stick it to the jar, smoothing out any air bubbles from the centre outwards.

 Now you can stick a nice piece of trim to the top of your jar.
 A chunky trim tends to work better than ribbon here, because the trim helps to hide the bumps.
 If you don't have any trim, why not cover the rim with a suitable glue that dries clear and wind some jute twine around the top a few times for a stylish finish.
 I use fast tack glue which dries clear and seems to have a good strong grip.
+Option 2.

 For a container candle.